-If a claim is based on death
+If a claim is based on death, a covered loss not based on disability or for the Education Benefit

 In the event that your claim is denied, either in full or in part, Unum will notify you in writing within 90 days after your claim was filed.
 Under special circumstances, Unum is allowed an additional period of not more than 90 days (180 days in total) within which to notify you of its decision.
 If such an extension is required, you will receive a written notice from Unum indicating the reason for the delay and the date you may expect a final decision.
 Unum's notice of denial shall include: